jamais-vu/sandpile/README.md

 Would be a strong proof-of-concept and I'd probably learn even more about abstraction.

-Using Would significantly improve structure and organization `gol-webapp`
+Using the `Controller` and `Drawing` classes we define here would probably significantly improve structure and organization of `gol-webapp`, too.

 ### Parallel Programming